 While lawyers are facing challenges with how they should advise clients and preserve social media communications, those facing criminal allegations are truly at the root of the issue.
 Social media can be a powerful tool for law enforcement and prosecutors, which is why everyone should be careful of what they post – both before and after criminal charges have been filed.
 When these issues are present, they can complicate cases and be used against defendants.

-At The Koffel Law Firm, our Columbus criminal defense attorneys offer personalized and comprehensive counsel to our clients, including advice about their social media activity.
+At Koffel Brininger Nesbitt, our Columbus criminal defense attorneys offer personalized and comprehensive counsel to our clients, including advice about their social media activity.
 If you or someone you love is facing criminal allegations and would like to speak to a member of our legal team, contact our firm today.